endless-sky/endless-sky-wiki/CreatingMissions.md

     fail [<name>]
 ```

-There are eight events that can trigger a response of some sort:
+There are eleven events that can trigger a response of some sort:

 * `offer`: when the initial mission is offered.
 This is the place to put the conversation or dialog that introduces the mission.
 * `complete`: when the mission is completed.
 This is when the player gets paid.